• Home

 A Line Graph is ideal for showing growth rates or trends at even intervals.

-A Scatter chart in Google Sheets is best for displaying relationships between varying variables.
+A Scatter graph in Google Sheets is best for displaying relationships between varying variables.

 It’s suitable for displaying associations and correlations.